meshhq/react-redux-boilerplate/README.md

 ## Project Structure

-This project is built using the Mesh reccomended Typescript project structure.
+This project is built using the Mesh's standard React/Redux project structure.
 It is organized as detailed in the table below:

 | Path                  | Type              | Contains
 | ----------------------|-------------------|---------------------------------------------------------------|